How to Start a Restoration Company: What Do You Need to Know? January 19, 2018 – Posted in: Blog

 Depending on the regulations in your area and the type of work that you plan on doing, you may also need a construction permit – also sometimes called a “building permit.”
 These permits are issued per job, so you will become familiar with this filing process.

 You also need to have the appropriate insurance policy in place before you can begin any work.
-The amount and type of insurance required is dictated by the state.
+The amount and type of insurance required are dictated by the state.
 You need to insure your equipment against theft, your business against lawsuits and your workers against injury.

 Employee Hiring Considerations